-- Modern office procedures, methods, and equipment, including computers. - Responsive customer service practices, including active listening. - Standards, laws, rules, and regulations, as well as operational and activity characteristics, applicable to the assigned programs, projects, and services. - Principles of local government budgeting and financial recordkeeping, including relevant standards, laws, rules and regulations. - Principles of grant applications and administration. - Principles of human resources management (both employees and volunteers). - Principles of the California Public Records Act and Ralph M. Brown Act. - Principles and techniques of record keeping and filing. - Methods of program evaluation and assessment.
+- Modern office procedures, methods, and equipment, including computers. - Responsive customer service practices, including active listening. - Standards, laws, rules, and regulations, as well as operational and activity characteristics, applicable to the assigned programs, projects, and services.

+- Principles of the California Environmental Quality Act. - Principles of the California Permit Streamlining Act. - Principles of local government budgeting and financial recordkeeping, including relevant standards, laws, rules and regulations. - Principles of grant applications and administration. - Principles of human resources management (both employees and volunteers). - Principles of the California Public Records Act and Ralph M. Brown Act. - Principles and techniques of record keeping and filing. - Methods of program evaluation and assessment.